Long Term Fostering

 The child's wishes and feelings will be actively sought and taken into account in the implementation of this procedure.

-Any individual need of a disabled child or a child with special needs will be taken into account when decisions are made in connection with this procedure.
+Any individual needs of a child with a disability or additional needs will be taken into account when decisions are made in connection with this procedure.

 2. Placement Options for Permanence

-When birth parents are unable to look after and bring up their children they may be able to make secure suitable arrangements for them through Private Law applications, (for Guardianship or Child Arrangements Orders) (See Private Law Applications (including Section 7 and Section 37 Reports)), or through adoption within the family, or by an informal arrangement with another family member.
+When birth parents are unable to look after and bring up their children, they may be able to make secure suitable arrangements for them through Private Law applications, (for Guardianship or Child Arrangements Orders) (See Private Law Applications (including Section 7 and Section 37 Reports) Procedure), or through adoption within the family, or by an informal arrangement with another family member.

 In these circumstances the child will not become Looked After and this procedure does not apply to those children.